Summary

 • Disease in junctional spine (C7-T1, T12-L1, L5-S1) and/or disease with posterolateral element (pedicles and/or facet joints) involvement

-• NOTE: Sternum, rib, and scapula are defined as flat bones so lesions in these locations would only be included if bulky
+• NOTES: Patients may have up to 3 individual high-risk bone metastases enrolled in the study.
+Sternum, rib, and scapula are defined as flat bones so lesions in these locations would only be included if bulky

 • Patients with any solid tumor type (excluding multiple myeloma)